Skip to content

 }

-Both the --target-dialect flag and the [portability] config block (see Configuration) drive the same check; the flag wins when both are set.
-Project-wide allow-lists and per-model -- rocky-allow: … pragmas exempt specific constructs — see Portability linting.
+The --target-dialect flag and the [portability] config block (see Configuration) drive the same check.
+Project-wide allow-lists and per-model -- rocky-allow: … pragmas exempt specific constructs.
+See Portability linting.

 Compile with seeded source schemas so leaf .sql models pick up real types: